roysinclair/appcelerator-webview/README.md

 # Appcelerator loading a website

 Demo project allowing both Android and iOS to load a website.
-Android pressing the back button on the device will go back to teh last web page iOS has a back button and reload button at the bottom of the webview
+Android pressing the back button on the device will go back to the last web page iOS has a back button and reload button at the bottom of the webview

 ## Getting Started